Arquisoft/InciDashboard_i1a/README.md

 ```

 ## Installation of Gatling
 We will use Gatling for testing the funcionality of the application.
-First of all we download it from https://gatling.io/download/.
+First of all we download it from the [Gatling webpage](https://gatling.io/download/).
 We unzip it and install it.

 #### Recorder
 To ease the creation of the scenario, we will use the Recorder, a tool provided with Gatling that allows you to record your actions on a web application and export them as a Gatling scenario.
 This tool is launched with a script located in the bin directory (Windows):